toddledev/documentation/docs/07-styling/02-theme/index.md

 - Define color variables with their specific values
 - Group defined colors

-This systematic approach to color management ensures visual consistency and makes it easier to update your design system as needed.

 ## Spacing
 Spacing variables help maintain consistent layout measurements throughout your application:
 - Create dimension-related variables as needed